-KS3 and KS4 students are encouraged not to bring mobile phones, headphones or other devices into the academy.
-If they choose to, they must be switched off and in their school bag at all times, whilst in the academy; headphones should also be kept in bags and not be worn.
+All students are encouraged not to bring mobile phones, headphones or other devices into the academy.
+If they choose to, they must be switched off and in their school bag at all times, whilst in the academy; headphones should also be kept out of sight.
 This also includes when outside during students' lunch break.